laksh-21/SettingsCompose/README.md

 [![](https://jitpack.io/v/laksh-21/SettingsCompose.svg)](https://jitpack.io/#laksh-21/SettingsCompose)

-## Screenshots
-Coming Soon

 ## Description
-Since Jetpack Compose does not provide any libraries for Preferences and Preferences also uses SharedPreferences which have been deprecated, this implementation solves both these issues by using Preferences Datastore
+Since `Jetpack Compose` does not provide any libraries for `Preferences` and it also uses `SharedPreferences` which have been deprecated, this implementation solves both these issues by using `Preferences Datastore`

 ### Features
 * Uses Preferences Datastore